Granatina/Template10-wiki/Welcome-|-Minimal-Template.md

-#Welcome to the Template 10 Minimal template
+#Welcome to the Minimal template
 ![T10](https://raw.githubusercontent.com/Windows-XAML/Template10/master/Assets/T10%20256x256.png)

 Hit `F5` right now and run your new app!
 To refresh Visual Studio's intellisense, follow this: